Binwise exploration of vector couplings in $B_s \to D_s^{(*)} \tau \bar \nu_\tau$ decays

-This study aims to perform a binwise analysis of the decay processes $B_s \to D_s^{(*)} \tau \bar{\nu}_{\tau}$, which include the $b \to c \tau \bar{\nu}_{\tau}$ quark-level transition, in a model-independent approach by extending the operator structure of the Lagrangian beyond the SM.
+This study aims to perform a binwise analysis of the decay processes $B_s \to D_s^{(*)} \tau \bar{\nu}_{\tau}$, which include the $b \to c \tau \bar{\nu}_{\tau}$ quark level transition, in a model independent approach by extending the operator structure of the Lagrangian beyond the SM.
 In this formalism, we identify additional (axial)vector Wilson coefficients that contribute to the SM coefficients.
 By performing a $\chi^2$ fit to $b \to (u, c) \tau \bar{\nu}_\tau$ data, we determine the best-fit values for these new real and complex parameters.
 We estimate the binwise branching ratios, forward-backward asymmetries, lepton non-universality (LNU) ratios, and the polarization asymmetries of $\tau$ and $D^*_{s}$ for $B_s \to D_s^{(*)} \tau \bar{\nu}_{\tau}$ decay modes with both real and complex new coefficients.
-The theoretical analysis of these decay modes, both in model-dependent and model-independent frameworks, can be found in the literature \cite{Koponen:2007fe,Li:2009wq,Bhol_2014,Bordone:2020gao,Dutta:2018jxz,Sahoo:2019hbu,Zhang:2022opp,Sahoo:2021wyc,Blossier:2021xvl,Sahoo:2020wnk,Gubernari:2023rfu,Rahmani:2024pko}.
+A binwise analysis is particularly sensitive to NP effects, as it preserves localized shape distortions in the $q^2$ distribution that integrated observables may average out.
+This approach facilitates the disentanglement of different NP Lorentz structures, as emphasized in Refs.~\cite{Sakaki:2014sea, Bhattacharya:2015ida, Celis:2016azn}.

 The paper is organized as follows.
 Section II presents the effective Hamiltonian for semileptonic decays involving the quark level transition $b \to c \tau \bar{\nu}_\tau$ and details the global fit of both real and complex (axial)vector Wilson coefficients using $b \to (u, c) \tau \bar{\nu}_{\tau}$ experimental data.
 Section III provides detailed expressions for the branching ratios and various angular observables of $B_s \to D_s^{(*)} \tau \bar{\nu}_{\tau}$ decays and includes the numerical evaluation of $B_s \to D_s^{(*)} \tau \bar{\nu}_{\tau}$ decay modes with the constrained new parameters.
 Finally, Section IV summarizes our results.